-Gene annotation of the 18 most potential protein/gene targets was analyzed to identify their functions and roles in pathways related to infertility (Figure 4).
+Gene annotation of the 18 most potential protein/gene targets was analysed to identify their functions and roles in pathways related to infertility (Figure 4).
 In addition to their relationship with infertility, the selected function and pathway annotations have a False Discovery Rate (FDR) value < 0.05.
+This FDR value indicates that 5% of significant tests may yield false-positive results.
+FDR is a statistical concept that measures the ratio of false positives to the total number of positive test results (Benjamini & Hochberg, 1995).
+Sea cucumber extract demonstrates potential in preventing infertility in women by modulating key hormone pathways and mitigating oxidative stress.
+Bioactive compounds such as androponolide, sarcostin, and 6-gingerol exhibit high binding affinities to estrogen receptors (ESR1, ESR2) and androgen receptors (AR), supporting hormone regulation and signaling essential for reproductive health.
+Additionally, these compounds show strong antioxidative properties that protect mitochondrial function by reducing reactive oxygen species (ROS), thereby preserving oocyte quality.
+This dual mechanism highlights the therapeutic potential of sea cucumber extract in enhancing female fertility through hormonal balance and cellular protection.

+Figure 4.
+GO Annotations analyzing the potential roles of sea cucumber target proteins in BP, MF and KEGG pathways related to anti-infertility treatment

-This FDR value means that 5% of significant tests will yield false positive results.
-FDR is a statistical concept that measures the ratio of false positive results to the total number of positive test results .
-Furthermore, based on the dominance of roles from each BP (Biological Process), MF (Molecular Function) and infertility pathways, 7 most potential proteins/genes have been identified as target markers, namely ESR1, ESR2, AR, MAPK3, CYP17A1, CYP19A1, and NR1I2 (PRX) (Figure 5).
-Proteins ESR1 (Chen et al., 2015), ESR2 (Ahmed et al., 2022), AR (Hu et al., 2004), MAPK3 (Fan et al., 2009; Siddappa et al., 2015) and NR1I2 (Wang et al., 2014) need to be activated in anti-infertility and menopause treatment.
-Meanwhile, polymorphisms in CYP17A1 and CYP19A1 are causes of polycystic ovary syndrome (PCOS) and infertility .
-Subsequently, each of the most potential target proteins as markers was mapped for their CPI (Compound-Protein Interactions) (Figure 6).
+Furthermore, based on the dominance of roles from each Biological Process (BP), Molecular Function (MF), and infertility pathways, seven of the most potential proteins/genes have been identified as target markers, namely ESR1, ESR2, AR, MAPK3, CYP17A1, CYP19A1, and NR1I2 (PRX) (Figure 5).
+Proteins ESR1, ESR2, AR, MAPK3, and NR1I2 need to be activated in anti-infertility and menopause treatments.
+(Chen et al., 2015) (Ahmed et al., 2022) (Hu et al., 2004) (Fan et al., 2009; Siddappa et al., 2015) (Wang et al., 2014) Meanwhile, polymorphisms in CYP17A1 and CYP19A1 are associated with polycystic ovary syndrome (PCOS) and infertility.
+(Heidarzadehpilehrood et al., 2022) Subsequently, each of the most potential target proteins as markers was mapped for their Compound-Protein Interactions (CPI) (Figure 6).

+Figure 5.
+Most potential proteins based on identification of potential roles

+Figure 6.
+The interactions formed between the target protein

-The computational docking study revealed that among the ten most effective compounds identified through network pharmacology, four emerged as top performers: Andropanolide, 6-Gingerol, 24-Methylcholesta-7,22-dien-3β-ol, and Sarcostin.
+The computational docking study revealed that, among the ten most effective compounds identified through network pharmacology, four emerged as top performers: Andropanolide, 6-Gingerol, 24-Methylcholesta-7,22-dien-3β-ol, and Sarcostin.
 While these compounds required higher binding energies compared to the natural PDB ligands (shown in green) for both ESR1/ER Alpha and AR proteins, three compounds demonstrated particularly promising results.
-Andropanolide showed strong binding potential with both ESR1 and AR, while 6-Gingerol displayed high affinity for ESR1, and Sarcostin exhibited favorable binding with AR.
+Andropanolide exhibited strong binding potential with both ESR1 and AR, while 6-Gingerol showed high affinity for ESR1, and Sarcostin displayed favourable binding with AR.
 Notably, these compounds achieved binding energies at or below the significant -7 kcal/mol threshold, suggesting their ability to form efficient, rapid, and stable bonds.